BillBrousalis/NXP-UTIL/README.md

 **Debugging the NXP Cup Car, and visualizing data**.

-Avoid fiddling with embedded code and have `Python3` aid you in algorithm development.
+Avoid fiddling with embedded code and have `Python3` aid you in your algorithm development.

 **The Trifecta**:

 ![](assets/the_trifecta.png)

-## TL;DR
+## TL;DR: Setup
 Raspberry-PI:

 ```